 Straight to source and ship-shape copy

-In terms of who supplies the copy that appears in IT, we use a wide range of sources.
+In terms of who supplies the copy that appears in International Therapist, we use a wide range of sources.
 Some items are unsolicited submissions, others are requested by the FHT from a relevant member or industry expert if there is a particular topic we would like to see covered, and a number are researched and written in house.
 On occasion, we will also feature book excerpts or research papers.

 While the FHT may not necessarily agree with opinions or comments expressed by contributors, wherever possible, we try to ensure that the information is relevant to our members, in line with the FHT Code of Conduct, and as accurate and up to date as possible.

 When we receive copy at the office, it is reviewed by Karen and Leanne and where necessary, further information is requested from the contributor, which often includes references for further reading.
 The copy is then edited so that it roughly meets word count for the space allocated in the magazine and to ensure that the content has a logical order and reads well.

 While International Therapist is not a peer-reviewed magazine, once edited in house, a large number of the features and news items are passed on to other FHT staff or Governing Council members for their comments.
 Contributors are also sent the edited version for approval.

 The copy then leaves the FHT office and goes across to our subeditors.
 Their job is to fine tune the content – to double-check that the copy flows well and that nothing important is missing; that it fits the space allocated, trimming back where necessary; to check the spelling and grammar; and ensure the words fit the magazine’s house style.